gvp-study/CarND-Traffic-Sign-Classifier-Project/traffic-signs-recognition.md

 ![alt text][image1]

 I decided to keep all 3 channels of the color image instead of converting it to grayscale.
 I think the color of the sign could be a useful parameter in the classification and could be learned by the neural network.
 To reduce the effects of the lighting on the input vector.
 I decided to normalize the color images of the traffic signs.
-I used a simple formula of converting the pixels using the following equation. pix = (pix - 128)/128.
+I used a simple formula of converting the pixels using the following normalizing equation.

+        pix = (pix - minpix) * 256/maxpix

 Here is an example of a traffic sign image before and after normalizing.